 - Shop with points at Amazon.com.
 You can seamlessly redeem your points at checkout (for all or part of your order) when making purchases on Amazon.
 There’s no minimum redemption amount for this option, so it can be a good way to redeem leftover points.
-Note that, while you currently get a value of 1 cent per point when redeeming this way, that value will go down to 0.8 cents per point in Sept.
+Note that the value of Amazon redemptions was just decreased to 0.8 cents per point (from 1 cent per point) in Sept.
 2016.

 - If you also have the Chase Sapphire Preferred card, you can transfer/combine points you earn on the Freedom with the Sapphire Preferred.
 If you do this, your points may become even more valuable.
 Why?
 Because if you transfer and then redeem them through your Sapphire Preferred account, you can get 20% off travel with Ultimate Rewards.
 For example, you can get a $500 flight for just 40,000 points.
 Think about it… that means your 5% (5x point) categories can be worth up to 6.25% if you transfer the points to Sapphire Preferred before spending them.
 Also, the Sapphire Preferred lets you convert your points into real loyalty points with a variety of airline and hotel programs.
 That means, if you transfer points earned with the Freedom to the Sapphire Preferred and then redeem strategically for a free hotel night or flight, you can squeeze a lot of value out of your points.